ttys3/gnome-shell-extension-cursor-usage/README.md

 After enabling the extension:

-1. visit https://extensions.gnome.org/local/ and find "Cursor Usage" extension in your "Installed Extensions"
-2. click "Toggle ON" to enable the extension
-3. click "Gear" icon to access settings
+1. Click the extension icon in the top panel, and then click "Preferences"
-4. Configure the following options:
+2. Configure the following options:
-   - Update frequency
    - User ID and Cookies for API request
    - Monthly premium API usage quota
+   - Update frequency

 ## Requirements